scolsen/steeple/doc/guard_syntax.md

 ## Example Function

-The following example uses guard to define a function
+The following example shows how to use guard to define a function.

-Notice the lambda closure provided by guard provides access to the function arguments.
+Notice the lambda closure provided by guard grants access to the function's arguments:
 ```common-lisp
 (defun test-guard (x y)
     (guard ((evenp x)) ((+ x y)) (* 8 8)))